Making Your Child an Authorized User on Your Credit Card

 If you decide to add your child to one of your existing credit cards, choose one that has a completely positive credit history.
 With some credit cards, the entire account history appears on the authorized user's credit report once they're added to the account.
-It would be counterproductive to add them to an account that's riddled with late payments and other negative items.
-These would be added to your child's credit report and hurt rather than help.
+It would be counterproductive to add them to an account that's riddled with late payments and other negative items, as these would be added to your child's credit report and hurt rather than help.

 Primary and Authorized User Card Responsibilities

-Once added to the account, your authorized user will receive a separate credit card in his or her name.
+Once added to the account, your authorized user will receive a separate credit card in their name.
 Some credit card issuers even issue different account numbers for authorized users.
 Even with their own card, the authorized user is simply allowed to make purchases on the account.
-They typically can't make any other transactions - cash advances or balance transfers.
-They also can't make changes to the account, e.g. close the account, request a credit limit increase, or add users to the accounts.
+They typically can't make any other transactions, such as cash advances or balance transfers.
+Nor can they make changes such as closing the account, requesting a credit limit increase, or adding users.

-Keep in mind that you're responsible for all charges made on your card, even those made by an authorized user, and even if the authorized user has verbally agreed to pay for their charges.
-As the primary account holder, the credit card issuer generally holds you responsible for the credit card balance.
+Keep in mind that you're responsible for all charges made on your card, even those made by an authorized user.
+Even if the authorized user has verbally agreed to pay for their charges, the credit card issuer generally holds the primary account holder responsible for the balance.

-Credit score boosts from authorized user accounts were almost eliminated when FICO decided they would no longer include authorized user accounts in their credit scoring model.
-The decision was based on the number of people who'd exploited the loophole by purchasing access to authorized user accounts.
-Eliminating authorized user accounts would have hurt millions of consumers, so FICO instead tweaked their most recent credit score model - FICO 08 - to only include legitimate authorized user accounts.
+Credit score boosts from authorized user accounts were almost eliminated when FICO decided it would no longer include authorized user accounts in its credit scoring model.
+The decision was based on the number of people who had exploited the loophole by purchasing access to authorized user accounts.
+Eliminating authorized user accounts would have hurt millions of consumers, so FICO instead tweaked its most recent credit score model—FICO 08—to only include legitimate authorized user accounts.

-Once your child can qualify or credit on their own, there's not really a need to keep them as an authorized user.
+Once your child can qualify for credit on their own, there's not really a need to keep them as an authorized user.
+Once they have built good credit and have their own income, the authorized user setup has served its purpose.
 Removing your child's authorized user privileges is as simple as making a phone call to your credit card issuer.